realtux/exa/docs/docs/modules/configuration.md

         development: process.env.EXAENV === 'development',
     },

-    /**
-     * http module configuration
-     *   - starts express web server
-     *   - creates http routes from http/*
-     */
     http: {
-        // whether or not to start an express http server
         use: true,
-        // host to run on, 0.0.0.0 for all hosts

         host: '0.0.0.0',
-        // port to run on
         port: 8118,
-        // http server base url
         base_url: 'http://127.0.0.1:8118',
-        // whether or not to listen/handle websocket connections
         websocket: true,
     },

-    /**
-     * database module configuration
-     *   - uses sequelize.js
-     *   - creates database connection
-     */
     database: {
-        // whether or not to initialize db models in models/*
         use: true,
-        // sequelize dialect to use, supports: mysql | postgres

         dialect: 'mysql',
         username: process.env.DATABASE_USERNAME,
         password: process.env.DATABASE_PASSWORD,